 Vieques is said to have hundreds of wild horses, but the residents we spoke to assured us that none of the horses are wild, they are simply allowed to roam free.
 We even encountered a baby horse.

 The hike itself is not difficult for families.

 Our four year old had no troubles navigating the path and exploring along the way.
 There are some ups and downs, but nothing too strenuous.
 We had no problem maneuvering the trail in flip flops, but you should expect to get a little dirty from the streambed and mud.

 Arriving at Black Sand Beach

-► Nap-Time Version: All about our family adventure finding the hidden Black Sand Beach on the island of Vieques, Puerto Rico and discovering real magic on its shores!
+► Nap-Time Version: All about our family adventure finding the hidden Black Sand Beach in Puerto Rico on the island of Vieques, and discovering real magic on its shores!

 Read more about our adventures in Puerto Rico, including our favorite midnight family activity to bioluminescent bay where we watched the stars turn upside down!